We conducted a little trial in our garden this year by growing cucumbers in raised beds. We had great results so I'm sharing our tips today.

 Except for the cucumbers.
 Oh my goodness.
 I am still harvesting cucumbers daily.

 We normally grow our cucumbers along our garden fence because it serves as a trellis for them.
+And these days we incorporate cucumber companion plants that thrive together.

 There are 2 types of cucumbers with 2 types of growth habits.